schlotg/viage/README.md

 Services are singletons that are usually a data repository.
 They should handle the setting and getting of data and provide a mechanism to notify everyone else when the data has changed.
 The Service base class has some helpers for adding listeners and dispatching events.

 ### Router
 Viage also has a quick and dirty router that is about 225 lines of code.
-This is a configurable Router and can be a HASH, SATANDALONE, and LOCATION router.
+This is a configurable Router and can be a HASH, STANDALONE, and LOCATION router.
 It allows Single Page Apllications to be created quickly and easily.
 The Router maps routes to components which render into a common element in the DOM.
-For more information see the [API Docs](https://schlotg.github.io/#/api) and some router design considerations [here](https://schlotg.github.io/#/router).
+For more information see the [API Docs](https://schlotg.github.io/#/api) and  [Router Design Considerations](https://schlotg.github.io/#/router).

 ## Shopping List Tutorial
 The quickest way to learn Viage is to walk through a simple shopping list app.
-You can find the [Shopping List Tutorial here](https://schlotg.github.io/#/tutorial_introduction)
+You can find it at [Shopping List Tutorial](https://schlotg.github.io/#/tutorial_introduction)

 ## Testing
 When using the Viage CLI to create a new project, it creates all the hooks necessary to start writing tests with ts-jest right out of the box. ts-jest is a Tyepscript version of Jest.
 All you have to do is add your tests to the test directory.
 The file name must have .test in it somewhere.
 To run tests type: